JHoffmann12/PHANGSDustFill/Identification/README.md

 2. In terminal type ' cd <directory_with_cloned_repo> '
 3. ' conda env create -f environment.yml '

-This will install all the necessary dependencies and ensure that you are good to go
+This will install all the necessary dependencies and ensure that you are good to go.